Sandhoff Disease

 English

-Cynthia Tifft is a Medical Genetics provider in Washington, Washington, D.c..
+Cynthia Tifft is a Medical Genetics provider practicing medicine in Washington, Washington, D.c..
 Dr. Tifft is rated as an Elite provider by MediFind in the treatment of Sandhoff Disease.
-Her top areas of expertise are Sandhoff Disease, Gangliosidosis, GM1 Gangliosidosis, and Tay-Sachs Disease.
+She is also highly rated in 11 other conditions, according to our data.
+Her clinical expertise encompasses Sandhoff Disease, Gangliosidosis, GM1 Gangliosidosis, and Tay-Sachs Disease.

 Elite in Sandhoff Disease